paulscherrerinstitute/wica-http/README.md

    1. Start Developing.

-      If the previous step has worked successfully then you can save the page source of 'simple.html' to your local filesystem and start to edit the html **wica-channel-name** attributes to reflect the process variable names in your own local control system environment.
+      If the previous step worked successfully then the system is ready for something more interesting.

+      Save the page source of 'test.html' to your local filesystem and start to edit the html **wica-channel-name** attributes to reflect PV's of interest in your own EPICS control system environment.

-      If you reload the page from the browser then the server should initiate communication with your backend control channels.
+      After reloading the page in the web browser (- don't forget, where necessary, to clear the cache -) then the server should initiate communication with the backend control channels.

+      The way forward is then to use the browser's developer tools - Google Chrome seems to work well - to inspect the event stream coming from the server and how this is reflected in the changing 'wica-***' atributes that you will now see being updated in real-time.

       **IMPORTANT NOTE**

-      If you take this approach described above you will need to temporarily **disable the CORS security check** in your local browser.
+      If you take the approach described above you will need to temporarily **disable the CORS security check** in your local browser.
 This is done in various ways depending on your browser type (Chrome, Safari, Firefox), browser version and platform (Linux, OSX, Windows).
 Google is your friend here.

 ## Running the server inside a docker container